Aaron Rodgers: 2016

-After a Week 11 loss to the Washington Redskins—the Packers' fourth in a row, putting them at 4–6—Rodgers was optimistic about the remainder of the season, saying, "I feel like we can run the table, I really do."
+After a Week 11 loss to the Redskins—the Packers' fourth in a row, putting them at 4–6—Rodgers was optimistic about the remainder of the season, saying, "I feel like we can run the table, I really do."
 Despite widespread doubt over the likelihood of such a run, the Packers would go on to finish the season with six straight wins—as Rodgers said they could.

-In a Week 12 Monday Night Football game Rodgers appeared to injure his hamstring on a scrambling play against the Philadelphia Eagles.
+In a Week 12 Monday Night Football game Rodgers appeared to injure his hamstring on a scrambling play against the Eagles.
 After the play, Rodgers went into an injury tent on the sideline to get his leg taped up.
 Rodgers, however, did not miss any snaps in the game and finished 30 out of 39 for 313 yards with no sacks or interceptions.
 His 300-yard performance was his fourth of the season and the first allowed by the Eagles' defense all season.
 The Packers won, 27–13, snapping their four-game losing streak.

-In a 38–10 victory over the Seattle Seahawks in a Week 14 game, Rodgers and the Packers continued their recent offensive and defensive success.
+In a 38–10 victory over the Seahawks in a Week 14 game, Rodgers and the Packers continued their recent offensive and defensive success.
 Rodgers finished with 246 passing yards, three touchdown passes and a 150.8 passer rating.
 The 150.8 passer rating was the best recorded against Seattle's defense since head coach Pete Carroll took over in 2010.
 Rodgers did this despite suffering a calf injury early in the game.
 He was named NFC Offensive Player of the Week for his performance against the Seahawks.

 On December 20, 2016, Rodgers was selected to his third consecutive Pro Bowl and his sixth overall in his career.

 During Week 16, Rodgers and Drew Brees tied the NFL record for most seasons with at least 35 touchdown passes with four—a record shared with Peyton Manning and Tom Brady.
-In the game against the Minnesota Vikings, Rodgers finished 28 of 38 for 347 yards, four touchdown passes and a rushing touchdown to earn NFC Offensive Player of the Week.
+In the game against the Vikings, Rodgers finished 28 of 38 for 347 yards, four touchdown passes and a rushing touchdown to earn NFC Offensive Player of the Week.
 His 300-yard performance was the first allowed by the Vikings' defense all season.
 He also set Packer regular season records for most 4,000-yard passing seasons (6), most completions in a season (374), and—with Jordy Nelson—most touchdowns by a quarterback/wide receiver combination with (59).
 Rodgers was named NFC Offensive Player of the Month for December.